MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## RHEL/CentOS commands

-Install the extensibility framework, followed by any *one* R package, plus any *one* Python package, and Java if you want that capability.
+Install any *one* R package, plus any *one* Python package, and Java if you want that capability.
+Each R and Python package includes a bundle of features.
+Choose the package that provides the feature set yo need.
+Dependent packages are included automatically.

 > [!Tip]
 > If possible, run `yum clean all` to refresh packages on the system prior to installation.